Answered By: The Library Last Updated: Jul 27, 2022 Views: 106

 Where do I start?

-- Decide which ‘flavour’ of Open Access/pathway you wish to use to achieve open access e.g. Gold Hybrid, or Green Open Access.
+- Decide which pathway of Open Access you wish to use to achieve open access e.g. Gold Hybrid, or Green Open Access.

 - Ensure the journal you wish to publish belongs to a reputable publisher, and not a predatory publisher.

-- Use tools such as ARTiFACTs to document ownership of your scholarly content, that establishes provenance of research outputs and accelerates sharing and recognition of contributions to the scholarly record.
+- Use tools such as ARTiFACTs to document ownership of your scholarly content, which establishes the provenance of research outputs and accelerates sharing and recognition of contributions to the scholarly record.
 Also helps to make unpublished work citable.

 - Contact your School Librarian: